Callistus25/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 14. Smile in the mirror

 	- [100-print_tebahpla.py]: Python program that prints the alphabet in reverse order, alternating lowercase and uppercase, not followed by a new line.
-Using only one print and one loop.
+	- Using only one print and one loop.
-Without storing characters in variables or importing modules.
+	- Without storing characters in variables or importing modules.

 15. Remove at position

-101-remove_char_at.py: Python function that creates a copy of a string without the character at position n.
+	- [101-remove_char_at.py]: Python function that creates a copy of a string without the character at position n.
-Without importing modules.
+	- Without importing modules.

 16. ByteCode -> Python #2

-102-magic_calculation.py: Python function matching exactly a bytecode provided by Holberton School.
+	- [102-magic_calculation.py]: Python function matching exactly a bytecode provided b.